 In any era, Quibi’s challenge would be substantial: Building an entertainment brand around a largely untested medium, user interface and business model.
 The company has no library of proven shows, yet hopes to shift customer viewing habits so they will pay for unknown content featuring prominent talent.

-Katzenberg and Whitman have raised a prodigious amount of money for Quibi, $1.4 billion at last count, from an admirable investor list that includes just about every studio in Hollywood.
+Katzenberg and Whitman have raised a prodigious amount of money for Quibi, $1.75 billion since its 2018 introduction, from an admirable investor list that includes just about every studio in Hollywood.